Samagra-Development/Samagra-Website/src/pages/project/nipun-bharat-cell.md

       states can emulate
   - text: The Uttar Pradesh government is revolutionising primary education in the state
+  - blogTitle: A Stakeholder Approach to Waste Management
+    mediaTitle: "1 Stop, 556 Schemes: Haryana Govt’s Unique System Can Revolutionise How India Works."
 impact:
   - count: "   "
     label: Supporting the state in setting a quantifiable target for improving